top of page

 Discussion

-The efficiency, versatility and convergence of our proprietary conjugation technology made it possible to design and synthesize many exploratory compounds in a shot time.
-Indeed, over 50 different molecules were synthesized following the established three stage process, leading to two optimal fluorescent tools for C5aR screening.
+The efficiency, versatility, and convergence of our proprietary conjugation technology enabled the design and synthesis of numerous exploratory compounds in a short time.
+Over 50 different molecules were synthesized following the established three-stage process, leading to two optimal fluorescent tools for C5aR screening.

-Good biological activity was seen in the Calcium Flux Assay for the functionalized ligands based on P1 (low nanomolar range), but this activity was lower in Stage 2 after attaching the linkers.
-Thus, the Stage 3 labelling was performed with moderate activity conjugates.
+Good biological activity was observed in the Calcium Flux Assay for the functionalized ligands based on P1 (low nanomolar range).
+However, this activity diminished in Stage 2 after the linkers were attached.
+Consequently, Stage 3 labeling was performed with moderate activity conjugates.

-Seven fluorescent ligands with P1 and P3 pharmacophores were characterized biologically in more depth.
-CELT-58 and CELT-68 were identified as tools to perform competition binding assays by flow cytometry.
+Seven fluorescent ligands with P1 and P3 pharmacophores were characterized biologically in greater depth.
+CELT-58 and CELT-68 were identified as valuable tools for conducting competition binding assays by flow cytometry.

-These results highlight how the type of assay can lead to different results, and how information may be lost by not performing enough studies.
+These results underscore how the type of assay can yield different results and how critical information may be lost by not conducting sufficient studies.

 Conclusions